Big, brainy work is hard at the best of times, but when you’re a Cram it all in Year working parent, it can be even harder.

 Cut out the world

 Let yourself crawl into a hole, metaphorically speaking, and bear down, if logistically possible.
 Shut off your email; put your phone in a drawer.
 We’re wired to pay attention when a new message appears, so eliminate the source of those little alert noises for a window of time.
 Signal or overtly let others know you need mind time and you’re not to be disturbed.
 Recognize it as addictive technology – it’s built to reel you in and keep you there – it takes a deliberate choice and discipline to silence it.

 Doing the big, brainy work is hard when my workplace has so many distractions.

 Set an alarm.
 If you know you’re “allowed” to check your emails and your texts in, say, 60 minutes, it’s easier to bear down and focus.
 Think hard about how much time you really need in deep work.
 Odds are it’s not just 30 minutes and most of us peter out after 90 minutes.
 After 60 – 90 minutes.
 Take a break.

 Know your distractions and avoid them.
-Everyone has their own set – whether it’s Instagram, live feed from daycare or texts from nanny, calls from home, the person that shows up at your door with a problem – know yours and manage them.
-If you nanny is calling often, really think about whether you’ve given them autonomy to make their own decisions.
-If not, why not?
+Everyone has their own set – whether it’s your phone, live feed from daycare, the person that shows up at your door with a problem, straightening up the house if you’re WFH – know yours and manage them.

 Don’t get distracted by getting hangry, dry mouth or a caffeine call.
 Or relying on the “gotta go to the bathroom” excuse to break from deep work.
 Get what you need in place before you start.